kaestro/spring-boot-in-100-steps/web application with spring boot/spring-boot-second-web-application/README.md

+# CAUTIOUS

+To test the performance of this project,

+* for step 10 - 12:
+  1. go /testAuto
+  2. go /list-todos

 # Step10: Create TodoController and list-todos view.
 Make TodoService a @Service

 Implementation of simple TodoController which renders the list of list<todos>